 ACAT hearings are usually open to the public.
-Review our information about public hearings and confidentiality.
+See our information about public hearings and confidentiality.

 Documents on ACAT case files may be inspected in certain circumstances.
 For further information, see our policy about access to documents on an ACAT case file.
 We also have a media information package.